baykovr/baykovr.github.io/index.md

 permalink: /
 ---
 # Welcome
+Hi my name is Robert and I work in the tech industry.
-Musings and technical writing on software engineering.
-I write on a variety of topics, but mostly on cloud computing and security.
+I write on a variety of topics, but mostly on cloud infrastructure and security.

 # Posts